 By Wendy Migdal

 Wendy Migdal is a freelance writer who has lived in the Northern/Central Virginia area since 2000.
-She has written extensively for local publications and also works for online educational companies.
+She has written extensively for The Free Lance-Star and also works for online educational companies.
 Wendy enjoys traveling around the area to learn about parks, restaurants, attractions, and especially history.